Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Methods

 The pedestal dataset used for training contains 105 frames.
-Despite its modest size, it is sufficient for learning the highly homogeneous noise morphology of the detector, illustrating the low calibration and data requirements of this approach.
+Each image provides over $10^6$ pixel samples of the detector noise morphology, so the full pedestal sample corresponds to more than $10^8$ pixel observations.
+Since pedestal noise is highly homogeneous and stationary, and the training objective is purely reconstructive, the effective statistical sample size is dominated by the number of pixel observations rather than by the number of frames.
 No explicit hot-pixel masking is applied: persistent camera hot pixels appear with a fixed pattern in the pedestal sample and are removed by the mean-subtraction step.
 Isolated high-residual pixels arising in signal runs, such as occasional GEM-induced hot pixels, may therefore be identified as anomalous, consistent with the unsupervised nature of the method.

 \paragraph{Track dataset.} For evaluation, we use frames acquired with the GEM stack biased at nominal gain ($\sim$440\,V per foil).
 These images primarily contain electronic-recoil tracks, i.e. ionization signals produced by electrons, in the $\mathcal{O}(1\text{–}100)$ keV energy range.
-To ensure compatibility with the pedestal-trained model, the same preprocessing steps are applied: normalization to $[0,1]$, fiducial cropping, pixel-wise pedestal mean subtraction, and global min--max rescaling using pedestal statistics.
+To ensure compatibility with the pedestal-trained model, the same preprocessing steps are applied: normalization to $[0,1]$, fiducial cropping, pixelwise pedestal mean subtraction, and global min--max rescaling using pedestal statistics.
 This expresses each track-containing frame relative to the noise morphology learned during training, providing a consistent input space for anomaly detection.